fpipee/FinancialChallenge/README.md

   and run

-See Sample.pdf about how it works!
+See Use Sample.pdf about how it works!